-Clark College's program offers instruction in numerous machine processes including the set-up and operation of the engine lathe, surface grinders, cylindrical grinder, horizontal and vertical mill, CNC lathes, EDM and milling machines.
+Clark College's program offers instruction in numerous machine processes including the set-up and operation of the engine lathe, surface grinders, vertical mill, CNC lathes, EDM and CNC milling machines.

 All shop theory subjects have a direct bearing on the student's skill, safety, and attitude.
 In addition to shop theory and practice, the student studies math, blueprint reading, metallurgy, safety, and computer-aided manufacturing (CAM) programming.